mchasha/rsschool-cv/cv.md

 I am 34 years old and live in Soligorsk city.

+At school i have been studying english during eleven years, and during five years at university.
 In 2011 he graduated from the full-time department of BSUIR with a degree in radio electronics engineering.
 During studying i started to learn HTML, CSS, JS.
 At first it was some kind of fun, but in future i liked to do it as freelance.
 In 2011 started to work as engineer.
 At my first work i have been developing printed circuit boards and wrote software in c for Microchip microcontrollers.
 C language is very similar to PHP, so i decided to join **HTML, CSS, JS and PHP,MYSQL**.
 As a result i could make more difficult projects and i fall in love in this technology.
 Now i'm trying to develop my skill and learn something new.

 # Contacts